Notification Of Executives And Related Parties Transactions With Nilfisk Shares

 In accordance with the EU Market Abuse Regulation Article 19 no. 596/2014, Nilfisk has received the following notification from executives and/or their related parties' regarding transactions in Nilfisk shares.

-This notification is an 'Initial notification' regarding the purchase of 6,000 shares in Nilfisk by René Svendsen-Tune, President & CEO and member of the Board of Directors.
-The shares have been purchased on February 15, 2024 at a total price of 761,785.60 DKK.
+This notification is an 'Initial notification' regarding the purchase of 745 shares in Nilfisk by Ole Kristian Jødahl, Member of the Board of Directors.
+The shares have been purchased on February 16, 2024 at a total price of 98,638.00 DKK.

 For further information, please contact: